FuelLabs/sway-rfcs/rfcs/0013-configurable-and-composable-storage.md

   - Similarly, the common methods, like the mentioned `clear()` and `read()` might not have sense for certain storage types but they are still always available.
 - Composing dynamic storage types, e.g., `StorageVec<StorageVec<u64>>`, relays on the `field_id` hack in the `StorageKey`.
   - `field_id` represents an unnecessary cognitive burden when using `StorageKey`s.
-  - Proper usage of `filed_id` is error-prone and its false usage, which is easy to happen, can lead to hard-to-explain bugs like, e.g., [this one](https://github.com/FuelLabs/sway/issues/6036F).
+  - Proper usage of `field_id` is error-prone and its false usage, which is easy to happen, can lead to hard-to-explain bugs like, e.g., [this one](https://github.com/FuelLabs/sway/issues/6036).
 - Clearing dynamic storage types, e.g., `StorageVec<T>`, relays on a global hack in the `clear()` method of the `StorageKey`.
 - Dynamic storage types cannot be configured in the `storage` declaration.
   - Those types are always configured as empty Sway structs.
 E.g., `StorageVec { }`.